What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of agricultural engineers is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of agricultural engineers is projected to grow 2 percent from 2019 to 2029, slower than the average for all occupations.

 The need to increase the efficiency of agricultural production systems and to reduce environmental damage should maintain demand for these workers.